jmix-framework/jmix/README.md

 ## Protecting API

+**CAUTION: currently, after accessing API using JWT token, the principal object in the authentication will be of the wrong type (not UserDetails, as required by Jmix).
+It will cause errors if you try to get the current user using the CurrentAuthentication.getUser() method.**

 Access tokens obtained from OpenID Provider may be used for accessing protected endpoints provided by the REST API add-on.

 After installing the REST API add-on using the marketplace, two starters are added to the build.gradle: